 The court may decide that parents should have joint custody, which means that the child will live with both parents almost equally according to a set schedule, or the court can order that one parent has sole custody, so that the child lives mostly with one parent, and that parent has responsibility for the day-to-day care of the child.
 In general, when there is a final custody order in place, the order can only be modified (changed) if there is a significant change of circumstances making a change in custody necessary for the child's well-being.

 A "move-away case" arises when a parent that has joint or sole custody of the child decides to move to a location that is far enough away to disrupt the current custodial arrangement.
 Whether the move is 30 miles away or 3000 miles away, if the move will impact the current custody situation, the parents will need new custody and visitation orders.

 When a divorced parent wants to move away with a child, one of the parents files a motion with the court for new custody orders.
 The moving parent might file for permission to move with the child, or the other parent might file a motion for a change of custody so that the child can stay.

 Before this issue goes to a judge, the parents must mediate the issue to try and reach an agreement about where the child will live and what the visitation arrangements will be with the other parent.
-If the parents can’t agree, then there will be a hearing for the court to make new orders.
+(Learn more about how mediation works in California, including how to get free mediation of custody and visitation issues.)
+If the parents can't agree, then there will be a hearing for the court to make new orders.